plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_dots.md

 plt.rcParams["animation.ffmpeg_args"] = ["-threads", "1"]
 plt.rcParams["savefig.bbox"] = "tight"

-# set seed for reproducibility. for strict reproducibility, we'd also need to set
-# torch.use_deterministic_algorithms(True) here, but we don't need to be so strict here.
 po.set_seed(0)
 # To guarantee reproducibility for this example on the GPU, we must tell torch to use
 # deterministic algorithms.
 Note this will make things slower!
 See "Reproducibility and